kabobandrice/EPG-Enhancer/data/plugins/epg_enhancer/README.md

 ## Notes
 - For best matches, ensure EPG titles include the movie name (optionally with year).
 The plugin strips trailing `(YYYY)` when present.
 - Keep the per-run limit modest if you expect many entries; heavy runs should be scheduled via smaller windows.
+- OMDb has a daily request limit of 1,000/day for free accounts.
+Use **OMDb API Call Limit** and smaller windows to avoid hitting it.
 - Network access to TMDB/OMDb must be allowed from the Dispatcharr host.